Solihull: In popular culture

 William Camden visited Solihull in 1558 and said of it in his work Britannia: "I saw Solyhill; but in it, setting aside the church, there is nothing worth sight."

 In David Turner's 1962 play Semi-Detached, Solihull is parodied as Dowlihull, a fictional town where the protagonist aspires to live.

-In the British Political TV Series Yes Minister, in the S1E07 1980 episode "Jobs For The Boys" a public-private partnership project is called the "Solihull Project".
+In the British political TV series Yes Minister, in the S1E07 1980 episode "Jobs For The Boys" a public-private partnership project is called the "Solihull Project".

+In Episode 2, Season 2 of the British comedy The Thin Blue Line, Detective Inspector Derek Grim (David Haig) suggests a Martian seeking asylum in the UK marry "a sweet girl from Solihull".

+In Episode 6, Season 15 of the British motoring show Top Gear, presenters Jeremy Clarkson, James May and Richard Hammond travel to Solihull, the birthplace of Richard Hammond, where they test the "waterproof-ness" of their classic British sports cars in a carwash.

+Episode 3, Series 2 of comedy series The Kevin Bishop Show features a sketch about a British remake of the award winning US television series Lost, in which a coach of well spoken people crash onto a traffic island in Solihull town centre.

 The steam engine used as the Hogwarts Express in the Harry Potter film franchise was the GWR 4900 Class 5972 Olton Hall, named for the now demolished Olton Hall estate in Olton, Solihull.

-In the S6E05 episode of television series Peaky Blinders the main character Tommy Shelby meets aristocrat Diana Mitford, who is staying at a hotel in Solihull, to secure funding from The Guinness Trust - managed by her ex-husband.
+In the S6E05 episode of television series Peaky Blinders the main character Tommy Shelby meets aristocrat Diana Mitford, who is staying at a hotel in Solihull, to secure funding from The Guinness Trust – managed by her ex-husband.